tblawson/GMHstuff/README.md

 # GMHstuff
-A wrapper around GMH functions defined in GMH3x32E.dll
+A wrapper around GMH functions defined in GMH3x32E.dll.
+Updated to Python 3.